dhh1128/codecraft.co/6-strategies-to-simplify-software.md

 slug: 6-strategies-to-simplify-software
 redirect_from:
   - /2013/03/12/6-strategies-to-simplify-software
+comments:
+  - author: segmation
+    date: 2013-03-12 09:04:09
+    comment: >
+      I like ask a child!
+Children can come up with the greatest of things!
+Thanks for sharing this awesome blog!
+  - author: Daniel Hardman
+    date: 2013-03-12 10:22:23
+    comment: >
+      The other day my young nephew and his older brother were having a conversation.

+      Older brother: "What's a baby dog called?"
+      Younger nephew: "A puppy."
+      Older brother: "What's a baby sheep called?"
+      Younger nephew: "A lamb."
+      Older brother: "What's a baby chicken called?"
+      Younger nephew: "A yolk!"

+      Funny.
+But also shows how kids have different perspectives that can break us out of the box. :-)
+  - author: Julie
+    date: 2013-03-13 15:05:25
+    comment: >
+      You hit the nail with a sledgehammer with this post!

+      Metaphor becomes more important every time I work with a new system that no one can explain.
+Usually the problem is that they don't have a metaphor to relate it to.
+People work best with an abstraction in their heads.

+      And, I will add another vote for simplicity.
+As systems become more distributed and massive, communication becomes the problem.
+Funny how that mirrors the human problem when people work together.
+The answer is often simplicity.
+Think of the largest autonomous system out there - the internet.
+TCP/IP works with what might be the simplest solution to multiple machines trying to talk at the same time "wait a bit and try again".
+I'm sure everyone can think of a much "better" solution.
+I am also sure it is more complicated, and I am resonable sure that it wouldn't work as well.

+      My goal is: make it simple enough to understand and wrap that understanding in a memorable metaphor.
+  - author: Daniel Hardman
+    date: 2013-03-13 15:19:21
+    comment: >
+      The internet is such a good example.
+Not only is TCP/IP amazingly simple (in concept, not necessarily in impl), but so is the HTTP protocol.
+It seems amazing to me that I ever lived without it.
+Thank you, Tim Berners-Lee and Roy Fielding and all the other smart people who achieved so much by simplifying so much!
 ---
 How do you make things simple?

 I've written that <a title="The Power of Simplicity" href="good-code-is-balanced.md" target="_blank">balance</a>, I've quoted Oliver Wendell Holmes about the simplicity on the other side of complexity.